IAm-Ky229/CPRE489/README.md

 # CPRE489

-This class was an introduction to programming with sockets.
-All the labs for this course were done in C.
+This class was an introduction to computer networking and data communication.
+All the labs for this course were done in C, and mainly focused on creating and using socket connections.

 ### Lab 2